 What is brain cancer?

-Brain tumors are masses of abnormal cells in the brain.
+How quickly a brain tumor grows can vary greatly.
+The growth rate, as well as the location of the brain tumor, determines how it will affect the function of the nervous system and the body.
 Tumors in the brain can be especially dangerous, as even those that are benign can grow large enough to press on other parts of the brain and cause damage to essential functions.

 What are the signs of brain tumors?